Fairly Local: Music video

 The music video for "Fairly Local" was uploaded on YouTube without prior notice one day before the song's release as a single, and was directed by Mark C. Eshleman of Reel Bear Media.
 The video is shot in a dark, snow filled and presumably abandoned building, with Dun playing the drums in a large room and Joseph singing in various rooms of the building throughout the video.
-"Fairly Local" introduces the black paint on Joseph's hands and neck, which symbolised the presence of Blurryface.
-As the video progresses, Joseph's movements become increasingly frantic and erratic, while Dun's drums fly into the air and disappear, one by one.
+"Fairly Local" introduces the black paint on Joseph's hands and neck, which symbolise the presence of Blurryface.
+As the video progresses, Joseph's movements become increasingly more frantic and erratic, while Dun's drums fly into the air and disappear, one by one.